-Course failure results when the student fails to achieve all of the behaviors on the clinical evaluation tool, when the student has unsatisfactory performance in the laboratory learning objectives, or when the student does not have a passing grade in the theory portion of the course (78% or 2.0 GPA).
+Course failure results when the student fails to achieve all of the behaviors on the clinical evaluation tool, when the student has unsatisfactory performance in the laboratory learning objectives, or when the student does not have a passing grade in the theory portion of the course (A minimum of 78% of total weighted points within the course AND a minimum cumulative grade of 78% on the midterm and final exams).
 Additionally, students who fail to meet the clinical requirements for CDC immunizations and background check standards for clinical access before the clinical rotation begins and the due date required by the Clinical Placement Manager/facility will be dismissed from the clinical portion of the course and therefore, will not successfully complete the course with a 78% or 2.0 GPA.
-Such students will then need to look to the Re-admission Policy for reentry.
+Such students will then need to look to the Readmission Policy for re-entry.
 See "Course Failure Policy" in section 4.9 of this document.